Early Musings

 Well, I am not an alarmist or a romantic, I am a realist.
 The reality is that there are too many people in the world and not enough resources to go around.
 We see evidence every single day.
 Breaking my heart and sometimes my spirit.

-Our decisions affect the innocent ones who do not have a choice in the matter.
-At least in the beginning.
+Our decisions affect the innocent ones who do not have a choice in the matter, at least in the beginning.
 They have to carry on in a world we constructed for them.
-And of course every generation has to deal with these scenarios.
+And, of course, every generation must deal with these scenarios.

-But I simply feel it is getting more difficult, more intense and less encouraging.
+However, I simply feel that it is becoming more difficult, more intense, and less encouraging.

 This is the time to think, even overthink, how the definition of family affects the greater good.